FCARRILLOM/ARTranslateApp/README.md

 # ARTranslateApp

 This app serves as a language translator.
 Its goal is to break the language barrier.
-Once it listens to foreign speech, it will translate it a chosen language and display the equivalent message to the user.
+Once it listens to foreign speech, it will translate it to the chosen language and display the equivalent message to the user.
 It will display the text using Spritz reading so the user can read it faster in real time.

 Use cases:
 - Traveling